PiyushDobhal/SMART_ATTENDANCE_SYSTEM/README.txt

 ## Features
 - User registration with face and fingerprint data
-- Attendance marking via fingerprint (mandatory) and face (optional)
+- Attendance marking via fingerprint and face (both mandatory)
 - Real-time syncing of attendance records to the dashboard
 - Admin dashboard to manage users and view reports
 - Student dashboard to view attendance history